Katherine Tupper Marshall: Post war

 The end of the war in 1945 did not bring the well-deserved relief of retirement for Katherine and her husband.
 General Marshall went on to serve as special presidential envoy to China, secretary of state, president of the American Red Cross and secretary of defense.
 These years came with longer periods of relaxation, but the couple was often apart for months at a time.
-The press eagerly photographed Katherine’s reunions with Marshall upon his returns from overseas.
+The press eagerly photographed Katherine's reunions with Marshall upon his returns from overseas.

 In 1946, Katherine published Together: Annals of an Army Wife, an informal narrative of her years as his wife and confidante.
-Although Marshall’s life and career had not fully run their course at the time of the book’s publication, it supplied (and continues to supply) invaluable insight into both.
+Although Marshall's life and career had not fully run their course at the time of the book's publication, it supplied (and continues to supply) invaluable insight into both.

-Unfortunately, withdrawing to the privacy of their new home in Leesburg did not mean completely withdrawing from public life.
+Withdrawing to the privacy of their new home in Leesburg did not mean completely withdrawing from public life, however.
 It was at Dodona that President Harry S. Truman asked Marshall to become his secretary of defense in 1950.
-Katherine later said that “they kept taking my George away from me” despite her best efforts to alleviate the demands of public service that had claimed her husband’s life for so many years.
-When duty called, however, she never resented her husband for answering.
+Katherine later said that “they kept taking my George away from me” despite her best efforts to alleviate the demands of public service that had claimed her husband's life for so many years.
 She persevered with him to the end when he officially retired in 1951.